-Professor Hartzog’s work has been published in numerous scholarly publications such as the _Yale Law Journal, Columbia Law Review, California Law Review, and Michigan Law Review and popular national publications such as T_he Guardian, Wired, BBC, CNN, Bloomberg, New Scientist, Slate, The Atlantic, and _The Nation.
+Woody Hartzog teaches privacy and data protection issues as well as Torts to the first year law classes.
+His recent work focuses on the complex problems that arise when personal information is collected by powerful new technologies, stored, and disclosed online.
+Professor Hartzog’s work has been published in numerous scholarly publications such as the _Yale Law Journal, Columbia Law Review, California Law Review,_ and _Michigan Law Review_ and popular national publications such as T_he Guardian, Wired, BBC, CNN, Bloomberg, New Scientist, Slate, The Atlantic,_ and _The Nation_.
 He has testified twice before Congress on data protection issues.
 His book, Privacy’s Blueprint: The Battle to Control the Design of New Technologies, is under contract with Harvard University Press.